 We created a beautiful website so CORA could better communicate with their client base.
 Through their site, the company can be transparent with the services they offer, help educate patients with a regularly updated blog, and connect with their community through social media.

 Bend Plating offers a service that is hard to convey to consumers.
 That is why it was imperative that their web design was easy to navigate and educational.
 Photography was key in building the online presence for Bend Plating.

 We built a website that the company can be proud to show their clients, and one that users will stay on when they land on a page that answers their questions.

 Plastic surgery isn’t something a consumer jumps into without research.
 Dr. Michael Villano is a trusted cosmetic surgeon in Bend, Oregon and throughout the region, but his website didn’t say that.
-We helped him bridge the communication gap between someone looking for his services and his expertise with our digital marketing experts.
+We helped him bridge the communication gap between someone looking for his services and his expertise with our digital marketing company.

 Savy Agency | Web Design | Bend, OR

 We here at Savy Agency know how to translate a business’s ethics through their website and across their brands.
 We help companies be more transparent in the market through social media and educate their client base with relevant and updated brand assets.
 In the 21st century, digital presence is everything.
 And to tell your story honestly is the most critical thing brands can do to be successful.

 How do you stay ethical in your business?
 Tell us in the comments below.